 The Tournament of Freedom

-The tournament opened with an Archery competition, which was won by Sir Edward Vitralis and had exceptional participations from Kraygor Ironmug, Heather of Cove and the warrior known as Trauts.
+The tournament opened with an Archery competition, which was won by Sir Edward Vitralis and had exceptional participation from Kraygor Ironmug, Heather of Cove and the warrior known as Trauts.
 Farrier Dragon also went into the competition although he was not an expert archer, and yet managed to score some good shots.

-Then the main event, the sword dueling competition, and there were many displays of prowess: Slashing and Goldenflame Dragon had to fight earlier in the tournament, but Goldenflame’s defensive technique as well as his amazing reach were decisive on Slashing Dragon’s defeat.
+Then the main event, the sword dueling competition, and there were many displays of prowess: Slashing and Goldenflame Dragon had to fight earlier in the tournament, but Goldenflame’s defensive technique, as well as his amazing reach, were decisive on Slashing Dragon’s defeat.
 Goldenflame also dispatched the experienced Dragon known as the Unseen, a legend among the royal army, and the warrior known as Flair Minamoto, who proved her value more than once in the battles of the war.

-Sir Jouten, captain of Lord British guard, had in turn to defeat many worthy opponents including the swashbuckling pirate Dravyn Darkmoor and some other pirates who incorporated to society under the virtue of Freedom.
+Sir Jouten, captain of Lord British guard, had in turn to defeat many worthy opponents including the swashbuckling pirate Dravyn Darkmoor and some other pirates who incorporated into society under the virtue of Freedom.
 His amazing techniques, acquired from traveling to many places learning their style of combat, made for a great show.

 The grand final fight pitted Goldenflame vs Sir Jouten.
 The fight went for almost an hour, having them stare at each other for minutes looking for the chance to launch an attack, which was most of the times parried with great skill.
 In the end, Goldenflame Dragon won, and was declared Champion and warden of the Golden Dilthor, the sigil representing the new virtue of Freedom.